 Instead, you want a racket that focuses on maneuverability and comfort whilst also giving you the performance you need.

-Hopefully, your tennis will progress quickly and you will soon be classing yourself as an intermediate tennis player, but if you make the right decision on your beginner racket, then it should last you even as you continue to improve your strokes.
+Hopefully, your tennis will progress quickly and you will soon be looking for the best intermediate racket, but if you make the right decision on your beginner racket, then it should last you even as you continue to improve your strokes.

 The weight of your racket is one of the most important ingredients.
 If your racket is too heavy or too light, then it won’t just affect your performance, but it can also lead to injuries that keep you off the court.

-However, this is also going to depend on your level of strength, and ideally you want to find a racket that feels comfortable in your hands, and you can swing comfortably.
+However, this is also going to depend on your level of strength, and ideally, you want to find a racket that feels comfortable in your hands, and that you can swing comfortably.

-Racket companies sometimes tout the super light weight of their rackets, but lighter isn’t always better.
+Racket companies sometimes tout the super lightweight beginner rackets, but lighter isn’t always better.